 Argus-3.0.6 is now being used to drive some really great network visualizations for GLORIAD, the advanced science interent network that connects US, Russia, China, Korea, Canada, The Netherlands, India, Egypt, Singapore and Nordic scientists with Advanced Cyberinfrastructure.
 Checkout the various visualizations, including GLORIAD Earth.

 Welcome to Argus, the network Audit Record Generation and Utilization System.
-The Argus Project is focused on developing network activity audit strategies and prototype technology to support Network Operations, Performance and Security Management.
-If you look at packets to solve problems, or you need to know what is going on in your network, right now or way back then, you should find Argus a useful tool.
+The Argus Project is focused on developing all aspects of large scale network activity audit.
+Argus, itself, is advanced flow technology, going from packets on the wire to network flow data, to network forensics data; all in support of Network Operations, Performance and Security Management.
+If you need to know what is going on in your network, right now or way back then, you will find Argus a useful tool.

-The Argus sensor processes packets (either capture files or live packet data) and generates detailed status reports of the 'flows' that it detects in the packet stream.
-The flow reports that Argus generates capture much of the semantics of every flow, but with a great deal of data reduction, so you can store, process, inspect or analyze large amounts of network data in a short period of time.
+Argus is composed of an advanced comprehensive network flow data generator, the Argus sensor, which processes packets (either capture files or live packet data) and generates detailed network flow status reports of all the flows in the packet stream.
+Argus captures much of the packet dynamics and semantics of each flow, with a great deal of data reduction, so you can store, process, inspect and analyze large amounts of network data efficiently.
 Argus provides reachability, availability, connectivity, duration, rate, load, good-put, loss, jitter, retransmission, and delay metrics for all network flows, and captures most attributes that are available from the packet contents, such as L2 addresses, tunnel identifiers (MPLS, GRE, ESP, etc...), protocol ids, SAP's, hop-count, options, L4 transport identification (RTP, RTCP detection), host flow control indications, etc...

 Argus is used by many sites to establish network activity audits, which are then used to supplement traditional IDS based network security.
-These sites use contemporary IDS technology like snort and/or Bro to generate events and alarms, and then use the Argus network audit data to provide context for those alarms to decide if the alarms are real problems.
-In many DIY efforts, snort, Bro and argus run on the same high performance device.
-The audit data that Argus generates is great for network forensics, non-repudiation, network asset and service inventory, behavioral baselining of server and client relationships, detecting very slow scans, and supporting Zero day events.
+These sites use contemporary IDS technology like snort and/or Bro to generate events and alarms, and then use the Argus network audit data to provide context for those alarms.
+In many do it yourself efforts, argus runs concurrently with an IDS/IPS on the same high performance device.
+The network audit data that Argus generates is great for network forensics, non-repudiation, network asset and service inventory, behavioral baselining of server and client relationships, detecting very slow scans, covert channels, and supports Zero day event analysis.
 The network transaction audit data that Argus generates has also been used for a wide range of other tasks including Network Billing and Accounting, Operations Management and Performance Analysis.